ajaysram/Vulnhub-Walkthroughs/Mr Robot/README.md

 <br>I'm using a tool called **gobuster** with a wordlist that comes preinstalled with kali.<br>

 > Gobuster us a tool used to enumerate all routes of a webpage.
-You need to specify the url and a url.
+You need to specify the url and a wordlist.
 There are other tools, i'll leave that upto you to explore.

 ```bash
 gobuster dir -u http://192.168.56.127 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt